The local image problem for complex analytic maps: When is the image of a map germ locally open?

 Writing now the homogeneous polynomial $P(x,y)$ as a product of linear factors, we deduce that there exists $\left[\alpha:\beta\right]\in\bP^1$ such that $\dim Z(h)\cap Z(\beta \hat f+\alpha \hat g)=n-1$.
 This ends the proof of Proposition \ref{p:crit}.

-The condition ``no gap curve'' is nice in theory but not checkable in practice, thus proving the locally openness of $F$ usually amounts to direct computations, see Example \ref{ex:notequivgap} below, together with a couple of other examples for the above described situations.
+The condition ``no gap curve'' is nice in theory but not easily checkable in practice, thus proving the locally openness of $F$ usually amounts to direct computations.
+See Example \ref{ex:notequivgap} below, preceded by a couple of other examples for the above described situations.